MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/send-in-app-notifications.md

 Notifications are user-specific.
 Each notification is intended for a single user, identified as the recipient when the notification is sent.
 If a notification needs to be sent to multiple users, individual notifications must be created and sent for each recipient.

-This article outlines the steps for how to send in-app notifications to a specific user by using a [client API](reference.md).
+This article outlines the steps for how to send in-app notifications to a specific user.
 To see how these notifications appear in applications, see [In-app notifications in model-driven apps](/powerapps/user/notifications).

 ## Enable the in-app notification feature